 The lesson here?
 Don’t go picking wild plants that look like carrots.

-The reason we don’t find carrot tops more often is because even after they leave the ground, the greens continue to draw moisture and energy from the root, so they’re removed to preserve the carrot.
+The reason we don’t find carrot tops more often is because even after they leave the ground, the leaves continue to draw moisture and energy from the root, so they’re removed to preserve the carrot.

 Judging by the looks of supermarket carrot tops, this might be a packaging and transportation issue as well, since they tend to be a bit raggedy by the time they reach produce shelves.

 Another reaction with similar symptoms is food poisoning, which is caused by bacteria or toxins.
-This may be possible with commercial carrots that have been heavily sprayed with pesticides (since the greens are most affected), but likely not a problem with organic or homegrown carrots.
+This may be possible with commercial carrots that have been heavily sprayed with pesticides (since the leaves are most affected), but likely not a problem with organic or homegrown carrots.

 Myth #5: But there has to be a good reason why we (as in we in the US) don’t eat carrot tops!

 Why carrot tops are generally not eaten in our culture is a mystery to me (though they’re considered a market vegetable in many parts of Europe).

 I’ve posed this same question when it comes to broccoli greens, which are very edible and delicious (but never seen in the store).